 7. Master’s Thesis

 Author, A. A. (Year).
-Title (Master’s thesis).
+Title of thesis (Master’s thesis).
 Institution.
 URL

 8. Symposium Article

 Author, A. A. (Year).
-Title.
+Title of paper.
 In E. Editor (Ed.), Proceedings title (pp. xx–xx).
 Publisher.

-9. Conference Article
+9. Conference Paper

 Author, A. A. (Year).
-Title.
+Title of paper.
 In E. Editor (Ed.), Conference proceedings (pp. xx–xx).
 Publisher.

 10. Government Report

 Agency Name.
 (Year).
-Title (Report No. xxx).
+Title of report (Report No. xxx).
 URL

 11. Institutional Publication

 Institution Name.
 (Year).
-Title.
+Title of document.
 URL

-12. Document
+12. Report / Document

 Author, A. A. (Year).
-Title.
+Title of document.
 Publisher.
 URL

 13. Laws